Tipstaff: History

-The office of the Tipstaff is thought to have been created in the 14th century.
-One of the earliest records of the Tipstaff was mentioned in 1570: "The Knight Marshall with all hys tippe staves".
-It is a position of both law enforcement and ceremonial duties.
+The office of Tipstaff was originally military in nature.
+The Ordinances for Calais Act 1535 (27 Hen.
+8. c.
+63) stipulating the personnel required to man the English castle at Calais said that there should be:

+The same act also gave instructions for selecting a replacement should a Tippstaff die in service.

+This appointment to be confirmed by the Comptroller and Treasurer of the Castle.

-An earlier mention of tipstaff is in 1555 when the Rev'd Rowland Taylor was burned at the stake during the reign of Queen Mary I for his religious views that were contrary to those of Lord Chancellor Gardiner.
-Foxe's Book of Martyrs states that Taylor would have spoken to the people but as soon as he opened his mouth the yeoman of the guard thrust a tipstaff into his mouth, and would in no way permit him to speak.
+The office then seems to have transferred to early forms of law enforcement.
+In 1555 when Reverend Rowland Taylor was burned at the stake during the reign of Queen Mary I for having religious views that were contrary to those of Lord Chancellor Gardiner, Foxe's Book of Martyrs states that Taylor would have spoken to the people but as soon as he opened his mouth the yeoman of the guard thrust a tipstaff into his mouth, and would in no way permit him to speak.
 This is also quoted in Five English Reformers by J. C. Ryle.

+And by 1570 it has also attained some ceremonial functions, "The Knight Marshall with all hys tippe staves".

-The name originates from the early law enforcement officers who would arrest by beating them with a tipped staff or stave.
+By the middle of the nineteenth century the term has transferred to a baton wielded by members of the embryonic police authorities, officers would arrest people by beating them with a tipped staff or stave.
 The staff was made of wood or metal or both, topped with a crown.
 The crown, which unscrewed, could be removed to reveal inside the hollow staff a warrant appointing the holder to their position of authority.
-Some staffs were definitely a means of protection and this is where the present day policeman's baton, or truncheon, originates.
+Some staves were definitely a means of protection and this is where the present day policeman's baton, or truncheon, originates.

 Examples remain at the Royal Courts of Justice and the Metropolitan Police Heritage Centre in London and vary depending on the type and rank of officer.
 These tipstaves were first carried in the late 18th and early 19th centuries.
-When detectives (in plain clothes) were first authorised, the tipstaves issued to plainclothes officers from 1867 were re-issued in 1870 engraved "Metropolitan Police officer in plain clothes".
+When detectives (in plain clothes) were first authorised, the tipstaves issued to plainclothes officers from 1867 were re-issued in 1870 and engraved "Metropolitan Police officer in plain clothes".

 The staff kept at the Royal Courts of Justice is now only used on ceremonial occasions.
 It is 12 inches in length and made of ebony decorated with a silver crown and three bands of silver engraved with the Royal Arms at the top.
-Around the middle is inscribed "AMOS HAWKINS, TIPSTAFF COURTS OF CHANCERY" and around the bottom is inscribed "Appointed 14th January, 1884, by the Rt.
+Around the middle is inscribed "Amos Hawkins, Tipstaff Courts of Chancery" and around the bottom is inscribed "Appointed 14th January, 1884, by the Rt.
 Hon.
 The Earl of Selborne, L.C." with another coat of Royal Arms.
-The date was that on which this staff was first used, soon after the Law Courts were opened.
-Prior to 1884, each Tipstaff had their own staff, which they retained when they retired.
+The date was that on which this staff was first used, soon after the law courts were opened.
+Prior to 1884, each tipstaff had his own staff, which he retained when he retired.